 This short video outlines some of the benefits of our tutoring system:

-Your degree is made up of a number of different short courses called ‘modules’.
-Each module is led by a named academic member of staff, but most are taught by a team of tutors who share the lectures, seminars and laboratories.
+Your degree is made up of several different short courses called ‘modules’.
+Each module is led by a named academic staff member.
+Still, most are taught by a team of tutors who share the lectures, seminars and laboratories.

 *ELE is the Exeter Learning Environment, and each module has a dedicated page.
 On here you will find the information and materials you need to complete the module.

-Each department has a Director of Education who has overall responsibility for the programmes and modules in their subject area.
-The Director of Education in Sport and Health Sciences is Dr Daryl Wilkerson.
-You’ll be able to meet with him during Freshers’ Week, and most of your contact with him will probably be in his regular role as an academic member of staff teaching you on modules.
-If you encounter any significant difficulties with your studies, Daryl may be able to work with you to resolve these.
+Each department has a Director of Education and Student Experience who is responsible for the programmes and modules in their subject area.
+You’ll be able to meet with the Director of Education and Student Experience during Welcome Week.
+If you encounter any significant difficulties with your studies, they may be able to work with you to resolve these.

-The Director of Undergraduate Studies is responsible for overseeing the day-to-day running of the undergraduate programmes.
-This may include helping students make choices about their studies, or meeting with individuals who are having difficulties at university.
-The Director of Undergraduate Studies in Sport and Health Sciences is Dr Sarah Jackman.
-You will meet her during Freshers’ Week, and see her regularly throughout the year.
+The Director of Undergraduate Studies oversees the day-to-day running of the undergraduate courses.
+This may include helping students make choices about their studies, or meeting with individuals facing difficulties at university.
+You will meet them during Welcome Week, and see them regularly throughout the year.

 You can find a complete list of all staff in Sport and Health Sciences here, including office locations and contact details.

 Info at St Luke's: Support with your studies in Sport and Health Sciences